jmuzina/gpxvis/readme.md

 - Download [Python](https://www.python.org/downloads/).
 - Download virtualenv: `pip3 install --user virtualenv`
 - Create virtual environment: `python -m virtualenv CapstoneVenv`
-- If the previous step opens the Microsoft Store, follow the instructions [here](https://stackoverflow.com/a/58773979) to make a command exception for Python and repeat the previous step.
+  - If this command opens the Microsoft Store, follow the instructions [here](https://stackoverflow.com/a/58773979) to make a command exception for Python and repeat the command.
+  - If this command returns an error result stating that the python command could not be found, follow the instructions [here](https://www.geeksforgeeks.org/how-to-add-python-to-windows-path/).
 - Activate virtual environment: `CapstoneVenv/Scripts/activate.bat`
 - Clone repo: `git clone https://github.com/joemuzina/capstone`
 - Install Flask & its dependencies